-This course will include instructional lecture and class discussion.
-The student is expected to read discussion material prior to presentation in class.
-Furniture identification will be made through the use of PowerPoint and videos.
-Field trip attendance is required to the Houston Museum of Fine Arts at Bayou Bend.
-Analysis papers and notebook on historical styles will follow standard writing guidelines including typed double spaced pages with attention to composition, mechanics and content.
+This course will include instructional discussion, demonstrations and studio critiques of design drawings.
+The student is expected to read discussion material and produce work including assignments, and drawings during lab time, as well as outside of lab.
+Drafting quality and professional lettering are emphasized along with presentation assembly.
 Project descriptions and requirements have been developed to simulate the real work and time commitments of practicing interior designers as this course prepares the student for FCS 469 Internship.